Is Erie Insurance Good For Auto Insurance?

 In addition to selling auto insurance, Erie also offers insurance for homeowners, renters, motorcycles, boats, businesses, and life insurance.

 Erie consistently wins awards for its excellent claims service and its good work environment.
 In fact, it was awarded the top spot in the 2018 J.D.
 Power Auto Claims study.

 How are Erie’s Auto Rates?

 One of the benefits of being a regional company is the ability to have greater control over insurance rates.
-Erie excels at this more than most other companies and consistently has the lowest rates compared with other insurance companies.
+Erie excels at this more than most other companies and consistently has the lowest rates compared with other insurance companies (like GEICO).

 This is usually true regardless of the profile of the driver.
 Whether it’s a young driver with one car and a speeding ticket, a family of 4 with teenage drivers, or elderly drivers with multiple cars, Erie consistently has the lowest rates.
 Even when another company is cheaper, Erie is always in the mix with its low rates.